 Sweet Stuffed Sweet Potatoes

 I’m not quite sure how exactly this recipe came to be.
 I’ve always been a fan of sweet potatoes, and I love over-roasting them to the point that they are a sweet and sticky mess.
-I typically use them as a side dish or in a stew to help provide a little sweetness to a savoury dish.
-However, because sweet potatoes are such a delicious source of natural sugars, I figured why not take them an extra step and turn them into a delicious sweet treat.
+I typically use them as a side dish or in a stew to help provide a little sweetness to a savory dish.
+However, because sweet potatoes are such a delicious source of natural sugars, I figured why not take them an extra step and turn them into a delicious sweet treat?

-To make these sweet stuffed sweet potatoes I opted to go a slightly sweeter route by adding a drizzle of honey and chocolate chips, but if you wanted to create a more breakfast-friendly version, I think a big drizzle of almond butter, some crunchy granola and some fresh fruit would work very nicely.
+To make these sweet stuffed sweet potatoes I opted to go a slightly sweeter route by adding a drizzle of honey and chocolate chips, but if you wanted to create a more breakfast-friendly version, I think a big drizzle of almond butter, some crunchy granola, and some fresh fruit would work very nicely.

 Although these dessert stuffed sweet potatoes are meant to be a sweet treat, they can also serve an incredibly healthy breakfast or snack, just mix up the toppings to suit your choice.